 If you plan on sending a teenager off to college in a few years, it’s time to roll up your sleeves and make sure he’s got some move-out skills under his belt.
 Help make the transition to independent adult all the more smooth.
 Why not start with teaching your teenager how to do laundry this summer?

 Here’s how to get started.
-Hand the following instructions to your teenager.
-Help him out a few times, then step back and—here’s the hard part—don’t step back in.
-“Coach from the sidelines,” recommends Deanne Hurley, vice president of student affairs at Ursuline College and a mother of three teenage boys.
+Share the instructions with your teenager.
+Help them out a few times, then step back and—here’s the hard part—don’t step back in.
+“Coach from the sidelines,” recommends Deanne Hurley, vice president of student affairs and dean of students at Ursuline College and a mother of three teenage boys.

 With these simple instructions, your teenager should be doing their own laundry in no time.
 Now the next step is getting them to put it away.